SIakovlev/CarND_Term1_P4/writeup.md

    leftx_base = np.argmax(conv_l)
 ```

-* Then it goes through the image, slice by slice ( 1 slice correspond to 1/9 of the image height ) and gather all the points that lie inside RoI.
+* Then it goes through the image, slice by slice ( 1 slice correspond to 1/9 of the image height ) and gather all the points that lie inside RoI (function `detect_lines()`).
 The position of the next region of iterest is calculated from the maximum of the convolution of the current region of interest.
 I am also filtering this parameter in order to increase robustness with respect to outliers - it helps to avoid situations when the position of the next RoI is shifted too much, that is not realistic for the monotone lane line.
 Here is the code, showing this idea (`alpha` - parameter of the filter):

 ```python
    img_layer = image[win_y_low:win_y_high, win_xleft_low:win_xleft_high]